its-mahi/Mates/README.md

-# Mates : A Doubt Solving Platform
+# Mates : A Community Platform